yoyofyrah/Kairos/README.md

-I needed faux-pixel are for a project and so I made a faux-pixel art converter.
+I needed faux-pixel art for a project and so I made a faux-pixel art converter.
 It turns regular pictures into pixel art in the browser and you can download them quick and easy.

 Here's what it does: